haydenlinder/blog/markdown/contributing.md

 # Contributing

-Contributing is fun and easy.
 Please consider taking a look at the [open issues](https://github.com/haydenlinder/blog/issues) for this project, which may serve as a good source for blog-worthy challenges.

 ## 1. Fork